Two major meteor showers to light up Swiss skies this October

 How to watch the Draconids meteor shower in Switzerland

-First, the Draconids meteor shower will be visible in Switzerland from October 6 to 10, peaking on the night of October 7 and 8.
+First, the Draconids meteor shower will be visible in Switzerland from October 6 to 10, peaking on the night of October 8.
 Emanating from the Draco constellation from which it gets its name, the meteor shower is known to be unpredictable, having the potential to shoot hundreds of meteors across the night sky in an hour - though the last time a shower of this magnificence was seen was in the 1940s.

 How to best see meteor showers in Switzerland